jakub-swiniarski/opencraft-python-edition/README.md

 # OpenCraft Python Edition
 <img src="https://github.com/jakub-swiniarski/opencraft-python-edition/assets/77209709/48baf99f-f805-49ff-a4a8-55db4dd8273a" align="left" width="10%" height="10%">
 OpenCraft Python Edition is an open-source Minecraft Clone written in Python. <br>
 This game was built using Ursina Engine. <br>
+Feel free to fork and create your own version! <br>

 ---